 Building a Help Desk from scratch can be challenging.
 Turning around a Help Desk team with performance issues may seem impossible.
 You may discover that you must update your Help Desk ticket categories, reporting, mission statement, processes, and other areas.
-However, assuming your role as a Help Desk Manager with defined ITIL-based processes, positive direction, coaching, and leadership, you can succeed in building a world-class customer support team delivering real value to the business.
-Investing time, energy, and knowledge into team building, support process development, and customer service excellence can be a very rewarding journey.
+However, assuming your role as a Help Desk Manager with defined ITIL-based processes, positive direction, coaching, and leadership, you can succeed in building a world-class customer support team that delivers real value to the business.
+Investing time, energy, and knowledge into team building, support process development, and customer service excellence can be an enriching journey.
 There are many areas where improvements can be made.

 Help Desk Management – Solid Help Desk management practices based on industry-standard processes are critical for an efficient, well-performing, and customer-focused Help Desk.
 Author Wayne Schlicht of the Help Desk Management book states, “The challenge for a manager is to know what those industry standards are and how to introduce them to your team.”
 Help desk management is all about customer service.
 It’s about working with people, helping them solve their problems, and getting them back up and running again.